Lothar Schämer

-Lothar Schämer (28 April 1940 – 27 December 2017) was a German professional football defender.
+Lothar Schämer (28 April 1940 – 27 December 2017) was a German professional footballer who played as a defender.

 Schämer played his entire professional career at Eintracht Frankfurt.
 In the 1963–64 season, he was part of the Frankfurt squad that debuted in the new founded Bundesliga scoring the first goal with a penalty against 1.
 FC Kaiserslautern.
 Finally, Schämer appeared in 216 Bundesliga fixtures netting 24 goals.
 His last match for Eintracht was on the 34th of the 1972–73 season against MSV Duisburg.